 As you can see, the views over Osuna are stunning.
 The town is at your feet.

-3. University of Osun
+5. University of Osuna

 The Osuna University is the other key monument on top of the hill.

-It was founded in 1548 by Don Juan Tellez Giron IV, the father of the first Duke of Osuna.
 Today the castle-university has been modernized and has a very large Renaissance arcaded interior patio.

 The University is still active today and has many students.

-4. HBO’s Game of Thrones Series in Osuna
+6. HBO’s Game of Thrones Series in Osuna

 And then, finally, I visited the famous bullring, the Plaza de Toros, at the north end of town away from the historical core.
 It’s one of the most famous bullrings in Spain.

-The bullring was inaugurated in 1903.
 It was built with ashlars from the sandstone pits outside Osuna and seats 5,000.
 It was designed by Anibal Gonzalez, the same architect of the lovely Plaza España in Seville.

 In Game of Thrones, the bullring serves as Daznak’s Pit, the main fighting pit in Meereen where slaves battle like Roman gladiators for the amusement of the rich.

 The pit is seen towards the end of Season 5 in episodes 9 and 10.
 The sequences were shot over 17 days in October 2014.
-The scene featured 550 extras and stuntmen.
-It is one of the most expensive series scenes in the history of television.

 The producers used CGI to make the ring look bigger than it really is, but other than adding a couple extra layers of seats, they did very little to change the actual look and feel of it.
 Bauer, a principal photographer, said: